Quinn the Eskimo (Mighty Quinn)

-"Quinn the Eskimo (The Mighty Quinn)" is a folk-rock song written and first recorded by Bob Dylan in 1967 during The Basement Tapes sessions.
+"Quinn the Eskimo (The Mighty Quinn)" (or "The Mighty Quinn (Quinn the Eskimo)") is a folk-rock song written and first recorded by Bob Dylan in 1967 during The Basement Tapes sessions.
 The song's first release was in January 1968 as "Mighty Quinn" in a version by the British band Manfred Mann, which became a great success.
 It has been recorded by a number of performers, often under the "Mighty Quinn" title.

 The subject of the song is the arrival of Quinn (an Eskimo), who prefers a more relaxed lifestyle ("jumping queues and making haste just ain't my cup of meat") and refuses hard work ("Just tell me where to put 'em and I'll tell you who to call"), but brings joy to the people.

 Dylan is widely believed to have derived the title character from actor Anthony Quinn's role as an Eskimo in the 1960 movie The Savage Innocents.
 Dylan has also been quoted as saying that the song was nothing more than a "simple nursery rhyme".
 A 2004 Chicago Tribune article said the song was named after Gordon Quinn, co-founder of Kartemquin Films, who had given Dylan and Howard Alk uncredited editing assistance on Eat the Document (1966).